cnguyen-uk/An-Introduction-to-Bash/README.md

 echo $variable  # Output to the terminal: value
 ```

-Conditionals use the following syntax (ensure that the spacing for square brackets is as also as shown):
+Conditionals use the following syntax (ensure that the spacing for square brackets is also as shown):

 ```Bash
 if [ condition1 ]